Filovent boat rental agency

 Cadiz The port of Santa Maria

 Flamenco show on board.
-Flamenco (cante flamenco) is an art form created by the Gypsy and Andalusian people, based on popular folklore from the various cultures that flourished in Spain over the centuries.
-Immerse yourself in one of Spain's greatest traditions.
+Flamenco (cante flamenco) is an art form created by the Gypsy and Andalusian people, based on popular folklore from the various cultures that flourished over the centuries in Spain.
+Immerse yourself in the heart of the greatest of Spanish traditions.
 At night, sail to El Puerto de Santa Maria.

 Activities: Including: Flamenco evening, Explore Cadiz, more+